martinaalvera/Documentation/indigo_paas_deploy/iam.rst

 #.
 Login as user, i.e. non Administrator user
 #.
 Click on *MitreID Dashboard* and then *Self-service client registration*
 #.
-Click on *New client* and compile the form wit the following paramethers
+Click on *New client* and compile the form wit the following parameters

    ::